Allow for OpenID-only operation

 This is useful in situations where you are running in a closed environment, where you want to use SSO via the OpenID provider, or if you are running publicly but simply prefer to keep user management to the users.

-#2 Updated by Anonymous over 11 years ago
+#2 Updated by Anonymous almost 12 years ago